ashukla411/llm_classification/README.md

 ```

 ## Docker Improvements
-If you store the models over cloud storage our host it over some cloud infrastrucutre you can save the default docker image size of this repository.
+If you store the models over cloud storage our host it over some cloud infrastrucutre you can save some space of default docker image size of this repository.